HobbsJacob/inkscape-pen-logging/README.md

 Inkscape.
 Draw Freely.
 ======================

+This is a "fork" from the Inkscape GitLab repo, made to log pen tilt and pressure from graphics tablets for use with a pen plotter.

+Inkscape extensions are limited to what they are able to access, so for now I'm creating my own build (copied and distributed fairly under Inkscapes licensing).

 [https://inkscape.org/](https://inkscape.org/)

 Inkscape is a Free and open source vector graphics editor.
 It offers a rich set